From annular to toroidal knotoids and their universal bracket polynomials: Introduction

+The Kauffman bracket skein module of the plane (or the disc or the sphere) is one-dimensional, freely generated by the unknot \cite{Kauffman1990}.
+In \cite{T} Turaev defines the bracket polynomial for spherical and planar knotoids applying the same rules as of the Kauffman bracket polynomial, except for the initial condition in which the unknot is replaced by the trivial knotoid.
+In \cite{GGLDSK} the \textit{loop bracket polynomial} for planar knotoids is defined as a two-variable extension of the \textit{Turaev bracket polynomial}, with the additional variable assigned to nested loop components enclosing the trivial knotoid segment in a state diagram.

+In this paper, we also construct the \textit{universal planar, annular} and \textit{toroidal bracket polynomials} for multi-knotoids in the corresponding surfaces (Definitions~\ref{u-planarskein}, \ref{annularskein}, and~\ref{toroidalskein}), which generalize the loop bracket polynomial to an infinite variable Laurent polynomial in the case of planar knotoids.
+Our universal bracket polynomials capture the full complexity of the Kauffman bracket skein modules for multi-knotoids in these surfaces, as well as for their three-dimensional lifts in 3-space, the thickened annulus and the thickened torus (Theorems~\ref{th:universal-bracket-regular-isotopy}, \ref{th:pkaufbst} and ~\ref{th:pkaufbtt}).
+For computational purposes we also introduce finite variable specializations for annular and toroidal multi-knotoids (Definitions~\ref{pkaufbst},~\ref{pkaufbtt} and~\ref{def:reduced-tor-bracket}).
+For all bracket polynomials we also provide closed state summation formuli.
+By further normalizing the regular isotopy invariants under the Reidemeister move R1, we obtain the corresponding {\it annular} and {\it toroidal Jones polynomials} as new invariants for classifying annular and toroidal multi-knotoids, see Theorems~\ref{th:jones-an} and ~\ref{th:jones-tor}.

-For comparing the theories of knotoids in the different surfaces under consideration, we use the {\it inclusion relations} of the supporting manifolds.
+More specifically, for comparing the theories of knotoids in the different surfaces under consideration, we use the {\it inclusion relations} of the supporting manifolds.
 The inclusion of a disc in the annulus resp. the torus enables us to view planar multi-knotoid diagrams as annular resp. toroidal ones, leading to {\it injections} of the theory of planar multi-knotoids into the theory of annular resp. toroidal multi-knotoids (Propositions~\ref{discannulus} and~\ref{disctorus}).
 Conversely, the inclusion of the annulus in a disc induces a {\it surjection} of the theory of annular multi-knotoids onto planar multi-knotoids (Proposition~\ref{discannulus}).
-We use these inclusion relations to prove the generalized Reidemeister theorem for annular multi-knotoids (Theorem~\ref{isopST}), leading to the analogous injections and surjection on the level of their lifts.
+We use these inclusion relations to prove the isotopy generalized Reidemeister theorem for lifted annular multi-knotoids (Theorem~\ref{isopST}), leading to the analogous injection and surjection relations.

 The notion of lift for toroidal multi-knotoids enables us to consider the inclusion of the thickened torus into an enclosing three-ball (Figure~\ref{planarannulartorus}), allowing any multi-knotoid in the thickened torus to be regarded as a spatial multi-knotoid, by extending the two rail segments to rails in the three-ball and then in three-space.
 However, and unlike the case of the thickened annulus, this construction does {\it not} yield {\it a well-defined map} from toroidal to planar multi-knotoids, since isotopic multi-knotoids in the thickened torus may correspond to non-isotopic spatial multi-knotoids.
 The obstruction arises because, the rail segments in the torus do not initially extend across the 3-ball, so isotopies occurring below the rails may induce forbidden moves upon projection (Remarks~\ref{torus_no_surjection}).